Bath Salts Abuse and Addiction: Signs and Treatment

 Individuals who begin to experience withdrawal symptoms from synthetic cathinones as a result of not using them can eliminate these unpleasant symptoms by simply taking the drug.
 This reinforces the behavior of taking the drug and strengthens the behavior of drug use.
 Whenever an individual begins to experience cravings or withdrawal symptoms, they simply repeat this behavior.

 There is very little reliable research outlining a timeline for withdrawal from these substances.
 Because many different substances may actually be in products labeled as “bath salts,” there is most likely quite a bit of variability in the withdrawal syndrome that occurs.
-From the research mentioned above, it is known that some of the withdrawal symptoms include:

 Even though it is extremely important for individuals to become enrolled in a physician-assisted withdrawal management program, simply completing a medical detox program will not suffice.
 Individuals need to become involved in long-term treatment programs that include therapy and social support.
 Individuals who simply go through detox without engaging in substance use disorder treatment are often doomed to relapse.